september 1992.

 The picture shows how the tubes were laid out in the dining (closer part) and the kitchen (farher).
 The contraption on the wall in Johan's room (aka pantry) is the distributor.
 The rest of pipes to be done next year.

 Nice weather and I think I had just a crate of beer.
-Perhaps some of dad's brandy circulated as well.
+Perhaps some of dad's rakija circulated as well.
 Amazingly, we finished before dusk, which comes around 19:00 this time of year.
 Technically, still summer, but everybody had long sleeves and trousers.

 These days I heard Vanji went to help Kid do a general repair on his lada - changing the head synch chain, realigning the valves, that kind of thing.
 On that car, it could be done in a day.

 Few days later, when the concrete had set, I got that guy from Vir.
 Only he didn't do much in terms of glue, but rather used half-dry sand concrete as glue.
-Of course, he first used the glue for the yellow-brown tiles (the girls' room and the lobby, found only that much on the place where they sold the leftovers from the building sites) and then put the rest with this dry sand.
+Of course, he first used the glue for the yellow-brown tiles (the girls' room and the lobby, found only that much on the place where they sold the leftovers from Gik's construction sites) and then put the rest with this dry sand.

 Interesting guy, from Dalmatia (actually the same island where we spent our last vacation there, five years ago), married to a girl here, who (has a friend who) works at Gargamel's, and then had trouble back home because he married a Serbian.
 So they fled here.
 I just asked him to try to speak dalmatian again, I miss hearing it.